 We thank all who apply, however, only those selected for an interview will be contacted.
-Preference will be given to Aboriginal people and applicants are asked to self-declare in their resume or cover letter.
+Preference will be given to Indigenous people.
+Applicants are asked to self-declare in their resume or cover letter.

 The purpose of the cover letter is to introduce yourself to our organization, demonstrate your interest in a specific vacancy, and highlight anything you believe is important, but not contained in your resumé.

 The purpose of a resume is to provide a summary of your skills, abilities and accomplishments.
 It is a 'snapshot' of your skills, experience, references, etc., relevant to the position you are applying for.

 The purpose of the Child Abuse Registry is to help child and family services agencies protect children.
 Click here for more information and to access the Child Abuse Registry Self-Check Application Form.

 Although costs vary from police agency-to-police agency, Applicants will need to attend to their nearest police service/detachment in the area in which they reside.
 Please ensure that both a Criminal Record Check & Vulnerable Sector Query are completed.
 Click on a link below for more information: